IronTony/RNShareExample/README.md

 (Case tested with both Facebook and Instagram apps installed and updated to the very latest version)

 ### iOS
-When I try to share to Facebook a live photo taken from camera or a local one, I am redirect to Safari on the following URL: https://m.facebook.com/sharer/sharer.php, with the following error message: `href should represent a valid URL`.
+When I try to share to Facebook a live photo taken from camera or a local one, I am redirected to Safari on the following URL: https://m.facebook.com/sharer/sharer.php, with the following error message: `href should represent a valid URL`.

 Instagram works fine.

 ### Android
 When I try to share to Facebook a live photo taken from camera or a local one, the Facebook app opens but without the image inside.